codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the m&m go to school?
-Because it wanted to be a Smartie!
+Why do fish live in salt water?
+Because pepper makes them sneeze!

 ## Daily Trivia

-What five letter word is the motto of the IBM Computer company?
+What does GHz stand for?
- 1. Click
+ 1. Gigahotz
- 2. Logic
+ 2. Gigahetz
- 3. Think
+ 3. Gigahatz
- 4. Pixel
+ 4. Gigahertz

 <details>
   <summary>Answer</summary>
-  Think
+  Gigahertz
 </details>